 In the 70s, however, the hippie movement once again uplifted the plant.
 Catching the attention of doctors and scientists looking to explore its medical benefits, cannabis slowly began to make its well-deserved comeback.
 Today, medical marijuana is legal in 37 states and recreationally legal in 19!

 One of the greatest technological and legal advances of the plant was the hemp industry boom following the legalization of hemp under the 2018 Farm Bill.
 Although marijuana is gradually making a comeback, it's not as widespread as that hemp-derived cannabinoids.
-Upon signing the Farm Bill into law, the United States government made a clear distinction between marijuana and hemp—although the two plants are types of cannabis, hemp plants contain less than 0.3% THC, and marijuana plants contain more.
+Upon signing the Farm Bill into law, the United States government made a clear distinction between marijuana and hemp—although the two plants are types of cannabis, hemp plants contain 0.3% THC or less, and marijuana plants contain more.

 This law, which legalized hemp and all of its derivatives at a federal level, is the only reason we've got hemp-derived delta 9 on sale today!